 Identifying and Understanding Golf’s Key Influencers

 The Assessing the Pyramid Study was conceived to be an examination of the traditional Pyramid of Influence, evaluating the attitudes and behaviors of Serious Golfers and how they impact those around them.
-As the Pyramid investigation evolved, it provided opportunities for deeper analysis, including an evaluation of alternative segmentation techniques in order to define potential marketing opportunities.
+This 2014 study analyzes the lingering impact of the U.S. economic meltdown on the golf industry, and its most engaged participants.

-Conducted with over 3,500 Serious Golfers in the Spring of 2007, the investigation looked at how Serious Golfers evaluate new technology, how they gather information on new products and technology and what influences them to purchase.
+Conducted with over 3,000 Serious Golfers, the investigation looked at how Serious Golfers evaluate new technology, how they gather information on new products and technology and what influences them to purchase.

-If you would like additional information about Golf Datatech studies, contact us at 888-944-4116.
-If you would like to purchase a copy of the Pyramid Report, click here.
+If you would like additional information about Golf Datatech studies, contact us at 888-944-4116 or email firstname.lastname@example.org.